jonathanclare/iadesigner/ISSUES.md

 - election template form.
 Columns need looking at.

 ## Other
-- debounce on input change - probably still need it for inputs.
 - debounce on map render in source code might help when layers are edited - stop white polygon background appearing - tried this but it didnt work needs to only happen on initiation
 - Dont select canvas when in preview mode
-- maplayer and style forms need to be included in form logic for opening correct collapse and scrolling to correct position -color control not updating to correct colour when its opened
+- maplayer and style forms need to be included in form logic for opening correct collapse and scrolling to correct position